Property Income

 f) Losses are ringfenced to FHL and cannot be offset against other property income

-g) Business Asset Disposal Relief is available on any capital gains on sale – which restricts capital gains tax to just 10% instead of up to 28%
+g) Business Asset Disposal Relief is available on any capital gains on sale – which restricts capital gains tax to just 10% instead of 28%

 VAT on FHL